monetr/monetr/README.md

 make init-mini
 ```

+This will allow you to access the REST API via `https://api.monetr.mini`.

 **NOTE:** This is still being tuned and is subject to change significantly.
 This also requires the following
 to be installed on your computer.
 - minikube